acidanthera/MacInfoPkg/README.md

 Run with `-h` argument to see all available arguments.

+## macrecovery

+macrecovery is a tool that helps to automate recovery interaction.
+It can be used to download diagnostics and recovery as well as analyse MLB.

+Requires python to run.
+Run with `-h` argument to see all available arguments.

 ## Improving database

 To add a new hardware board, please create a file in DataBase